abhishek-kumar-code/Redfish_Public/Specification.md

 Clients can query a resource directly to determine the [actions](#actions-property) that are available as well as [valid parameter values](#allowable-values) for those actions.
 Some parameter information may require the client to examine the schema corresponding to the resource.

-For instance, if a schema document `http://dmtf.org/schema/v1/ComputerSystem` defines a Reset action, in the `ComputerSystem.<%= DocVersion %>` namespace, with the alias "ComputerSystem", bound to the `ComputerSystem.Actions` type, such as this example:
+For instance, if a schema document `http://schemas.dmtf.org/redfish/v1/ComputerSystem.<%= DocVersion %>` defines a Reset action, in the `ComputerSystem.<%= DocVersion %>` namespace, with the alias "ComputerSystem", bound to the `ComputerSystem.Actions` type, such as this example:

 ~~~xml
 <Schema Name="ComputerSystem.<%= DocVersion %>" Alias="ComputerSystem">